 *Not actively attesting within 90 days will be viewed as acceptance.

-- If the provider accepts payment, they must attest to the terms and conditions of the payment.
+- If the COVID impacted Healthcare Providers accepts payment, they must attest to the terms and conditions of the payment.

 Requirements from the Provider Relief Fund terms and conditions include (not exhaustive):

 - To be eligible, the provider must have provided diagnosis, testing, or care for actual or possible COVID-19 patients on or after Jan.31, 2020 (Note: HHS broadly views every patient as a possible case of COVID-19 for purposes of eligibility)